hugojosefson/minecraft-worldrescue/README.md

 Plugin for Bukkit compatible Minecraft servers, to easily backup and restore your worlds.

+This plugin now works with Minecraft API v1.16.

+## Credit

 Based on the excellent [WorldRebuild](https://www.curseforge.com/minecraft/bukkit-plugins/worldrebuild) plugin from 2014, by _tobynextdoor_.
 I try to keep the same commands in WorldRescue, that were available in WorldRebuild.
 Even the short-command `/wr` is the same, thanks to the similarity of the two plugins' names :)

-This WorldRescue plugin works with Minecraft API v1.16.

 ## TODO/TODONE